owntracks/android/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for asking a question or wanting to report an issue you've found.
-Please deletethis text and fill in the template below.
+Please delete this text and fill in the template below.
 If unsure about something, just do as best as you're able.

 Make sure to read http://owntracks.org/booklet/features/android/ for a list